BuzzRage/TABL/README.md

     * Let the user choose a tonic note
     * Add a button to listen all triads of the current scale and last selected tonic
     * Let the user choose a scale
+    * Add a button to listen all sevenths

 * GUI:
     * Make the tonic change the color (e.g. A = 440 Hz, add 0x440 to the hexacode of a scale)